DarbyBohnWulf/connect-more/README.md

 * Users can watch a coin flip if they do not agree on who should go first
 * User can play Connect 4 locally against a friend
 * User can select a row to drop their piece into, and see it fall
-* User recieves a win when they line up 4 pieces horizontally, vertically or diagonally
+* User receives a win when they line up 4 pieces horizontally, vertically or diagonally
 * User can play Shell Game, either hiding or finding
 * User recieves a win if they find the hidden ball, or if they hide the ball successfully
 * User takes turns with opponent